jupl/btc-angular/README.md

 If you want to just run Brunch without using Jake tasks, just use either `web:dev` or `web:prod` for the environment. (ex: `brunch watch --server --env web:prod`)

 One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
 Use `npm start` to download non-development packages and run the `server:prod` task.
 Use `npm test` to download all packages and run the `test:all` task.

+Prerender is not enabled by default.
+- To enable Prerender edit `server/index.js`.
+- To modify Prerender server see `prerender/server.js`.
+- To modify Prerender middleware see `prerender/index.js`.
+- For more information visit their [website](https://prerender.io/).

 ## Task List